Rulers

 Ecuador: Roberto Kury is appointed foreign minister following the resignation of Gabriela Sommerfeld.

 Jersey: In parliamentary elections (for 28 deputies, 12 connétables, and 9 senators), independents win 36 seats, Reform Jersey 7 (all deputies), and 6 (1 senator and 5 deputies) have endorsed the priorities of Value Jersey (not a formal party).
 On June 19 Lyndon Farnham is reelected (unopposed) as chief minister.
+On June 26 he nominates a cabinet with Helen Miles as home affairs minister and Alan Maclean as treasury minister and Ian Gorst to remain as external relations minister.
+Parliament votes on the nominees on June 29-30 and the government takes office on June 30.

 South Korea: President Lee Jae Myung nominates Han Seong Sook as prime minister.
+She is confirmed by parliament (166-0) on June 30.

 Kosovo: In parliamentary elections, Vetëvendosje wins 44.5% of the vote (53 of 120 seats), the Democratic Party of Kosovo 20.6% (22), the Democratic League of Kosovo 17.3% (18), the Alliance for the Future of Kosovo 7.0% (7), and the Serb List 5.9% (9).
 Turnout is 37.0%.